andrewkatson/Denarii/README.md

 ### Denariid on Windows

 - Right now, `denaiid.exe` will sometimes fail to connect to the network.
 If it happens just restart it.
+The gui will restart it automatically in the background.